When to plant Hostas in Barton County, MO

 Barton County, Missouri is in USDA Hardiness Zone 7a.
 The average last spring frost is April 9 and first fall frost is October 26.

-Barton County County sits in USDA Zone 7a.
+Barton County sits in USDA Zone 7a.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Barton County County's climate?
+Can Hostas grow in Barton County's climate?

 Your Barton County Garden Planner — Free